Ethics of artificial intelligence: Open-source

 Bill Hibbard argues that because AI will have such a profound effect on humanity, AI developers are representatives of future humanity and thus have an ethical obligation to be transparent in their efforts.
-Ben Goertzel and David Hart created OpenCog as an open source framework for AI development.
-OpenAI is a non-profit AI research company created by Elon Musk, Sam Altman and others to develop open-source AI beneficial to humanity.
-There are numerous other open-source AI developments.
+Organizations like Hugging Face and EleutherAI have been actively open-sourcing AI software.
+Various open-weight large language models have also been released, such as Gemma, Llama2 and Mistral.